queens-satellite-team/Space-School/lab5/lab5.md

 ![Screen Shot 2021-10-23 at 8 36 20 AM](https://user-images.githubusercontent.com/48306876/138556510-b7da9d1f-fc2c-4358-89bf-339ffa5820f1.png)

-⚠️ Through hole comonents are difficult to be de-soldered so make sure you’re doing the right thing. ⚠️
+⚠️ Through hole components are difficult to be de-soldered so make sure you’re doing the right thing. ⚠️

-**Step 0:** Securly fasten component from the top side of the protoboard, flip protoboard to the back to expose solder pad and metal leg of the component.
+**Step 0:** Securely fasten component from the top side of the protoboard, flip protoboard to the back to expose solder pad and metal leg of the component.

 **Step 1:** Heat the solder pad for ~2 seconds.